 and we invited visitors to submit a tenth.
 Here it is.

 Library at the Square.
-Why Shaker and not
+(The Square and many streets

 could be in a cooperating business or, even better, in